rkyoon12/NAED/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This paper proposes a non-autonomous dynamical system framwork for time signal classification.
-We view time signal data x(t) as continuous forcing term in a non-autonomous dynamical system of hidden variable h:[0,T] \rightarrow \mathbb{R}^m$,
+We view time signal data $x(t)$ as continuous forcing term in a non-autonomous dynamical system of hidden variable $h:[0,T] \rightarrow \mathbb{R}^m$,
 $$
 \frac{d}{dt} h(t) = \Phi(h(t),x(t);\theta), \qquad h(0) = h_0.
 $$